 After four to six weeks, plant the baby plants outdoors in well drained, rich soil.
 Growing kohlrabi is most successful in cooler weather.
 The early crops started indoors and then transplanted outdoors will provide you with a nice crop.

 When you think about how to plant kohlrabi, remember that there are many different types.
 Kohlrabi is a member of the cabbage family.
-There are white, reddish and purple varieties, some which will mature early and some which mature late.
-The Eder variety is a faster maturing variety which takes about 38 days to mature while the Gigante matures in about 80 days.
-The Gigante is best for fall.
+There are white, reddish and purple varieties, some of which will mature early and some which mature late.
+The Eder variety is a faster maturing variety that takes about 38 days to mature while Gigante matures in about 80 days.
+Gigante is best for fall.

 How Does Kohlrabi Grow?

-When growing kohlrabi, remember that most of the growth occurs in spring or in fall.
-It definitely prefers cool weather, so if you can only grow one crop a season, fall is preferred.
+When growing kohlrabi, remember that most growth occurs in spring or in fall.
+The plant definitely prefers cool weather, so if you can only grow one crop a season, fall is preferred.
 It will taste best if it matures in the fall.

-Kohlrabi is not a root plant.
-The bulb is the stem of the plant and it should sit just above the level of the soil.
-This part of the root will swell and be a sweet, tender vegetable you can cook or eat raw.
+Kohlrabi isn’t a root plant; the bulb is the stem of the plant and it should sit just above the level of the soil.
+This part of the root will swell and become a sweet, tender vegetable you can cook or eat raw.

 How to Plant Kohlrabi